 Renegotiate your rent or move to a smaller place.
 Cook more at home and carry lunch to work.
-You can also consider giving up your car and opting for public transport, which not only saves a ton of money in fuel costs, but is also good for your health and environment.
+You can also consider giving up your car and opting for public transport, which not only saves a ton of money in fuel costs but is also good for your health and environment.

-Review entertainment, shopping and eating out expenses to see whether you can cut corners and save money.
+Review entertainment, shopping, and eating out expenses to see whether you can cut corners and save money.
 The more frugally you live, the sooner you will be able to give up your day job and plunge into entrepreneurship.

 - Buy in Bulk

 Bulk buying will help you save money, but only if you stay away from intermittent visits to the supermarket.
-It is also important that you do not waste any of the stuff that you have bought.
+It is also essential that you do not waste any of the stuff you have bought.
 This especially holds true for perishables like fruits and veggies, where if you do not end up eating the whole lot, it is literally money flushed down the drain.
 Several food items like apples, cheeses, onions, peppers, and meat have a long shelf life when stored properly.
 Consider buying more of these.

 - Build Your Network